flimflamjs/flimflam/wizard/README.md

 ### wizard.labels(state, content)

-The `content` parameter is an array of vnodes or strings for each wizard index.
+The `content` parameter is an array of vnodes or strings for each set of wizard labels.

 ### wizard.content(state, content, followup)